 - 1.18 The parish has one school (Budbrooke Primary School) which is located in the centre of Hampton Magna, and is integral to the community.
 The school took part in a logo design competition and Tom in Class 6 [2015] won.
-There are two churches in the parish; these are St Michael's, an Anglican parish church dating back to the 12th Century located in Budbrooke village, and St Charles Borromeo Catholic Church in Hampton-on-the-Hill. - 1.19 In the grounds of St Michael Church is situated a Church Centre which was opened in 1992 and is used by both church and community groups. - 1.20 There is a parish hall in the grounds of the church of St Charles Borromeo, which is used occasionally for meetings of small groups for social events and is also available to the wider community. - 1.21 The Budbrooke Community Centre which was extended in 1985 hosts a number of local community activities including 1st Hampton Magna Scout Group. - 1.22 The original six shops in Hampton Magna included a newsagent, a hardware store, a VG shop (mini mart), a greengrocer, a hairdresser and a butcher's shop.
-Today, three units remain: - a combined Post Office, newsagent and mini mart - a beauty salon and - The Open Door, a cafe, meeting centre and fair trade products shop sponsored by St. Michael's Church; it is also a collection point for Foodbank donations. - 1.23 Housing has been built on the site of the other three units. - 1.24 The local pub, after being originally ironically called The 'Bout Time, because of the time it took the brewer to decide to build it, then became The Montgomery of Alamein (inevitably locally known as the Monty).
+There are two churches in the parish; these are St Michael's, an Anglican parish church dating back to the 12th Century located in Budbrooke village, and St Charles Borromeo Catholic Church in Hampton-on-the-Hill. - 1.19 In the grounds of St Michael Church is situated a Church Centre which was opened in 1992 and is used by both church and community groups. - 1.20 There is a parish hall in the grounds of the church of St Charles Borromeo, which is used occasionally for meetings of small groups for social events and is also available to the wider community. - 1.21 The Budbrooke Community Centre which was extended in 1985 and again in 2016 hosts a number of local community activities including 1st Hampton Magna Scout Group. - 1.22 The original six shops in Hampton Magna included a newsagent, a hardware store, a VG shop (mini mart), a greengrocer, a hairdresser and a butcher's shop.
+Today, three units remain: - a combined Post Office, newsagent and mini mart - a beauty salon and - The Open Door, a cafe, meeting centre and fair-trade products shop sponsored by St. Michael's Church; it is also a collection point for Foodbank donations. - 1.23 Housing has been built on the site of the other three units. - 1.24 The local pub, after being originally ironically called The 'Bout Time, because of the time it took the brewer to decide to build it, then became The Montgomery of Alamein (inevitably locally known as the Monty).
 It contains a fine collection of photographs and other memorabilia of the Royal Warwickshire Regiment including many photographs of Monty, and relics of the war in the desert.
 In early 2013, the Montgomery of Alamein underwent a redevelopment by a businessman who also owns the local Costcutter's mini mart and since 2016 leases the operation to professional management.

 - 1.25 Other facilities in Hampton Magna include a thriving GP surgery and pharmacy, the Cawston House suite of retirement properties, and two parks (on Styles Close and Montgomery Avenue). - 1.26 In Hampton-on-the-Hill, most of the former public buildings have been converted to private dwellings.
-However, a modern village hall (on the site of a previous hall provided by the Dormer family) still provides a focal point for the community.
-The original village hall was not provided by Lord Dormer, although the land was.
-Funds for the building were raised by the local people and it was built in 1937.
-In 1966 it was repaired both inside and out.